JaccoVeldscholten/Tiny-Roomba-Wall/README.md

 The choice for an Attiny85 is because this is a light and cheap microcontroller.
 In sleep mode, the Attiny consumes little power, so 2 AA batteries or a button cell are sufficient.

+The project is also working on questions from the community for Atmega328.

 ## To Pulse or Not to Pulse?
 To receive the signal, an infrared receiver was used on a logic analyzer.
 The virtual wall constantly sent the same signal.
 By repeating this signal, the roomba will think it is a virtual wall.